 The Persians sought Mughal support against Uzbek aggression and Ottoman expansionism.

-Trade and Naval Dynamics
+Trade and Naval Dynamics: Maritime Considerations

 The Mughals considered closer ties with the Ottomans due to their naval power and mutual interests in countering European powers in maritime trade.